Zhen-Tan-dmml/LLM4Annotation/README.md

     maintained by Dawei Li (daweili5@asu.edu)
 - If you want to add new entries, please make PRs with the same format.

-- This list serves as a complement to the survey below.
+- This list serves as a complement to our EMNLP 2024 oral survey:
   [[Large Language Models for Data Annotation and Synthesis: A Survey]](https://arxiv.org/pdf/2402.13446.pdf)

 <div align=center><img src="https://github.com/Zhen-Tan-dmml/LLM4Annotation/blob/main/figure/taxonomy.png" width="700" /></div>